jfroelich/rss-reader/docs/entry-store.md

 ### TODOs
 * refactor as entry_set_read_state, accept a boolean state parameter, and handle both cases (where true and where false)
 * or, create write-entry-property, have this decorate that, or have the caller just call write-entry-property directory
+* create a write-entry-property module, then use that instead of this.
+In the interim, can consider refactoring this to basically wrap a call to it, maybe even keep the channel message type the same.
+Then slowly migrate all callers to call write-entry-property directly.
+This will potentially reduce the number of operations related to entries, and is more forward thinking in case new operations are added later (e.g. star/unstar-entry).

 ## remove-lost-entries
 Removes entries missing urls from the database.